aleesteele/aleesteele.github.io/design.md

 In the years since OpenAI and others have launched, and along with that web-scraping for training AI systems at scale, the balance of power has shifted.
 Openess has become a vehicle for mass exploitation, despite our best intentions.

-I'm still figuring out how to navigate the implications for the spaces I work in and support, but I _do_ know that I have been a direct beneficiary of other people 'working in public'.
+I'm still figuring out how to navigate the implications of this for the spaces I work in and support, but I _do_ know that I have been a direct beneficiary of other people 'working in public'.

 That is to say, I've learned from others' openness in the most expansive definition of the term.
-I've learned from
+I've learned endlessly from the blogs, newsletters, posts, tutorials, articles, repositories, and many other resources that have been uploaded publicly to the web (much of which I now save on <a href="https://www.are.na/anne-lee-steele/channels">are.na</a>).
+I'd like to contribute back to this public ecosystem of knowledge while I can, in case this work is useful for others (webscraping be damned!)

-For now, I'm still practicing open principles, though I'm aware of its nuances in the present day.
-We'll see if that changes (and yes, we're allowed to change our mind)!
+So for now, I'm still practicing with an open ethos, though I'm all too aware of its nuances in the present day.
+We'll see if that changes (and yes, I'm allowed to change my mind if I do)!

 ### License